aalbrechtsen/popgen21/GWASexercises.md

 As you can see a lot can go wrong if you do not check the quality of your data!
 So if you want meaningful/useful output before doing the actual testing you always have to run a lot of QC before running the association tests.

 One check that is worth running is a check if the indicated genders are correct.
-You can check this using PLINK2 to calculate the inbreeding coefficient on the X chromosome under the assumption that it is an autosomal chromosome.
+You can check this using PLINK to calculate the inbreeding coefficient on the X chromosome under the assumption that it is an autosomal chromosome.

-The reason why this is interesting is that, for technical reasons PLINK2 represents haploid chromosomes, such as X for males, as homozygotes.
+The reason why this is interesting is that, for technical reasons PLINK represents haploid chromosomes, such as X for males, as homozygotes.
 So assuming the X is an autosomal chromosome will make the males look very inbred on the X where as the woman wont (since they are diploid on the X chromosome).
 This means that the inbreeding coefficient estimates you get will be close to 1 for men and close to 0 for women.

-This gender check can be performed in PLINK2 using the following command:
+This gender check can be performed in PLINK using the following command:
 ```
-plink2  --bfile data/gwa --check-sex
+plink  --bfile data/gwa --check-sex
 ```
 The results are in the file plink.sexcheck in which the gender reported from the person who sampled the data is in the column named PEDSEX (1 means male and 2 means female) and the inbreeding coefficient is in column named F).